microsoft/azure-maven-plugins/azure-sfmesh-maven-plugin/README.md

 ## Goals

 #### `azure-sfmesh:init`
-- Generates a `servicefabric` folder that contains an `appresources` folder which has the `application.yaml` file.
+- Creates a `servicefabric` folder that contains an `appresources` folder which has the `application.yaml` file.

 #### `azure-sfmesh:addservice`
 - Creates a folder inside `servicefabric` folder with the service name and creates the service's YAML file.